lzwjava/blog-source/_posts/2012-10-23-noip-fail-en.md

 ---
 layout: post
-title: "Focus on the college entrance exam"
+title: "Focus on the College Entrance Exam"
 ---

 *This blog post was translated by Mistral*